Head Music Conductor: Thomas Palmatier

 Ned Avery has a master’s degree in conducting from Western Washington University and a Master of Music Education with an emphasis in jazz studies from the University of North Texas.
 His undergraduate studies were at UNC Greeley.
-He plays cornet with the Rocky Mountain Brassworks and Thornton Community Band.
+He also plays cornet with the Rocky Mountain Brassworks and Thornton Community Band.
 Ned has retired from teaching music after 25 years in the industry but continues to promote music education by assisting the TCB as an assistant conductor.
-Ned has been a Thornton Community Band member from the first year and is currently serving as president of the Board: “I’ve played in community bands since I was 15 and believe they offer a great opportunity for adults to continue making music and making new friends.”
+Ned has been a Thornton Community Band member from the first year: “I’ve played in community bands since I was 15 and believe they offer a great opportunity for adults to continue making music and making new friends.”
 Currently Ned is involved with the TCB by playing his trumpet and cornet.

 Kyle Dobbins – Originally from Mount Liberty, Ohio, Kyle Dobbins has taught Band and Orchestra in Wyoming and Colorado since 2009.
 He graduated from The University of Wyoming in 2009 with a bachelor’s of music in music education and earned his Master of Music Education in 2018 from the University of Colorado Boulder.
 He moved to Colorado in 2012 and has taught music in Denver Public Schools since 2014.
 He has been the director of instrumental music at Denver South High School since 2017.
 At Denver South, he directs the beginning and advanced orchestras, the beginning and advanced concert bands, the Rebel Rouser Pep Band, the Rebel Jazz Band, the Rebel Line—Denver South’s performance drumline—and teaches the beginning level drumline and world percussion class, as well as the after-school student-run jazz combo.